satwikkansal/python_blockchain_app/README.md

 The saturation of the disk station influences the throughput and number of customers of the three stations.
 Indeed, as we can see from the left plot in [Fig. 9], where is represented the throughput of CPU (blue), disk (green) and delay station (black), while the bottleneck gets saturated, its throughput stops growing, like the others as a consequence.

 Moreover, since the bottleneck reaches the saturation, the number of costumers in the disk station keeps growing, and the number of customers in the other stations becomes constant.
-This observation is confirmed by he plot on the right in [Fig. 9], where is shown the number of customers in each station, with the disk in green, as the number of customers increases.
+This observation is confirmed by the plot on the right in [Fig. 9], where is shown the number of customers in each station, with the disk in green, as the number of customers increases.

 Finally, we confirm the observation in the previous chapter about the optimal number of customers by observing the throughput and mean response time of the aggregate system.